This condition is more common in:

 - Removing diseased tissue

 - Removing diseased tissue and overlying damaged skin

 - Skin grafts may be needed for gaps

 - Percutaneous needle fasciotomy—can release tissue without large incisions

 All surgeries have some risk of bleeding and infection.
 Dupuytren contracture can also come back after surgery.

 Exercise Therapy After Surgery

-- Delay the progressive worsening of the condition
+- Slow the worsening of the condition

-- Ease any tenderness that may be present in the nodules
+- Ease any tenderness

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.